OSC/ood-documentation/source/enable-desktops/modify-form-attributes.rst

   /etc/ood/config/apps/bc_desktop/

-a separate desktop app will be presented as an option to the user from the :ref:`dashboard`, with the simplest :ref:`app-development-interactive-form` configuration file for an Interactive Desktop app given as:
+a separate desktop app will be presented as an option to the user from the dashboard, with the simplest :ref:`app-development-interactive-form` configuration file for an Interactive Desktop app given as:

 .. code-block:: yaml